sonelu/roboglia/docs/install.rst

 ``roboglia`` it will not automatically install them for you.
 It will also not check if they are avaialable, instead it will be your responsiblity to install the dependencies as you need them, as explained in the next paragraphs.
-This is an important point to remember, so here is it emphasised in a warning:
+This is an important point to remember, so here it is emphasised in a warning:

 .. warning::
-    ``roboglia`` does not install automatically dependent packages for hardware access.
-You will have to install them manually as your robot requires.
+    ``roboglia`` does not automatically install  dependent packages for hardware access.
+You will have to install them manually as your robot require.

 dynamixel_sdk
 ^^^^^^^^^^^^^